Alone in the Dark (1992 video game): Releases, ports, and remakes

 Initially released for the MS-DOS operating system, Alone in the Dark was published in 1992 for the European market by Infogrames.
-The game was released in the United States in 1993 by I•Motion and Interplay Entertainment; that same year, it was released in Japan by Arrow Micro-Techs Corp. for the PC-98 and FM Towns computers.
+The game was released in the United States in 1993 by I•Motion and Interplay Entertainment.
+That same year, it was released in Japan by Arrow Micro-Techs Corp. for the PC-98 and FM Towns computers.
 In 1994, the game was ported to Mac OS by MacPlay and to the 3DO by Krisalis, and the following year, Krisalis ported the game to RISC OS for the Acorn Archimedes and the Risc PC.
-Ports for the Atari Jaguar CD and the 32X were also in development by Infogrames but were never released.
+Ports for the Atari Jaguar CD and the 32X were also in development by Infogrames, but were never released.
 In 2014, Atari released an official port for iOS that had been co-developed by Kung Fu Factory.

-Before the release of Alone In The Dark (2008), Eden Games attempted to remake the original game, but after the 2008 installment was met with lukewarm reviews, parent company Atari laid off most of Eden's employees and ultimately canceled the game.
+Before the release of Alone In The Dark (2008), Eden Games attempted to remake the original game, but after the 2008 installment was met with mediocre reviews, parent company Atari laid off most of Eden's employees and ultimately canceled the game.
 In August 2022, an announcement was made that a reboot of the original was in development at Pieces Interactive.
 THQ Nordic, the new owner of the Alone In The Dark franchise, published the game for PlayStation 5, Windows and Xbox Series X/S on 20 March 2024.
 This remake features the same setting and protagonists as the original, but it has a completely new story written by Mikael Hedberg, a former Frictional Games writer who had worked on Penumbra: Black Plague (2008), Amnesia: The Dark Descent (2010), and SOMA (2015).